hardisp/remind-docker/react-app/Readme.md

       - 27017:27017 # Mongodb default listen to port
     volumes:
       # - APPNAME:ORIGIALDATASOURCE
-      - vidly:/data/db # by default mongodb put the data on /data/db, so we want to map the volume to the data directory where the data is outside of the volume
+      - appdb:/data/db # by default mongodb put the data on /data/db, so we want to map the volume to the data directory where the data is outside of the volume

 volumes:
-  vidly:
+  appdb:
 ```

 ## Run Build